 Configuring Packages Signing

 MSI Package Builder allows you both to define the common packages signing configuration to be used for adding digital signatures to generated MSI packages and to override those settings for specific projects.
-The common digital signing options are specified on the Packages Signing preference page Pic 1, and the overriding feature can be used either when creating an MSI package, creating MSIX/AppX package or in the Project Details view.
+The common digital signing options are specified on the Packages Signing preference page Pic 1, and the overriding feature can be used either when creating an MSI package, creating an MSIX/AppX package or in the Project Details view.

-In any case, if you enable the packages signing, you are proposed to select the signing certificate to be used for creating a digital signature and choose the time server for generating a digital signature time stamp.
+In any case, if you enable the packages signing, you are suggested to select the signing certificate to be used for creating a digital signature and choose the time server for generating a digital signature time stamp.

 The required certificate can be selected from those installed to the above-mentioned certificate storage.
 To select the certificate from store, check the Select certificate from store radio button and press the button within the following field.
 The dialog will be displayed to let you choose the certificate from those available.
-When choosing the certificate, you can press the View Certificate button on the toolbar to view the detailed information on the selected certificate.
+When choosing the certificate, you can press the View Certificate button on the toolbar to view detailed information on the selected certificate.
 This information dialog can also be reached via the button from the certificate choosing field when the certificate is already specified.
 To reset the certificate, you can use the button.

 If you would like to use the certificate stored within the private information exchange (pfx) file, check the Select certificate from file radio button press the button within the following field.
 The file browser dialog will appear on the screen to let you provide the path to the file.
 Normally, private keys in pfx files are password encrypted, so you're going to be prompted for the password to use the certificate from the specified file for signing packages.
 The same as for the certificates chosen from store, you can open the certificate information dialog via the button from the certificate choosing field and reset the certificate via the button.